kuntalchandra/crawler/README.md

 ### Purpose
 This program is a basic example and not intended for any commercial purpose.
 There are different areas which need to be improved, including its documentation.

-This program uses PHP cURL multi to crawl multiple URL in parallel.
-Check out the detailed implementation
+This program uses PHP cURL multi functions in behind to scrap multiple URL contents in parallel.
+Check out its detailed implementation
 ```
 src/service/CurlMultiProcess.php
 ```